 If findings like these hold up in larger trials, the promise is simple: a low-cost, self-administered tool that could reach people struggling with anxiety who can't easily access traditional care — at home, between appointments, or where there aren't enough clinicians to go around.

-The natural next step: a larger sample to confirm the effect.
+The natural next step: a larger sample to confirm the effect, and a randomized controlled design.

 |---|---|